warp-ds/tech-docs/docs/guidelines/data-visualization/success-criteria/screenreader.md

 ### 7. Use appropriate alternative text and ARIA roles
 ![Red design tag and blue tech tag](/dataviz-tag-design-and-tech.svg)

-::: details
-How to achieve this:
+::: details How to implement alternative text

 #### Give the SVG element an image role and aria-label